If your pet goes missing…

 The strategy also may be a bit different if your pet is young/healthy, or old/sick/medically compromised, and if your dog is confident/social or shy/skittish.
 Our Lost Pet Owner Guide will guide you through the critical steps to take to bring your lost pet home as quickly as possible.
 We suggest you print out a copy and keep it with you as you go about your lost pet search steps.

 If you would like a consultation with HARTT, OR if your pet has been located in a somewhat defined area and you would like our help with humane trapping, please fill out and submit the following form.
-Our services are available only in Maricopa County, Arizona and in Payson, Arizona at this time, based on volunteer availability.
-Due to the overwhelming demand for our services and the volume of animals in need, we do our best to prioritize the cases we accept in the following order:
+Our services are primarily available in Maricopa County, Arizona and in Payson, Arizona.
+We also have the ability to help at certain times of the year in the Flagstaff, AZ and South Orange County, CA areas based on volunteer availability.
+Please allow up to 48 hours (but we try to reach out sooner!) for one of our volunteers to reach out to you.
+If you have not heard from us within this timeframe after submitting the form below, please email email@example.com.

 HARTT’s Role (What to expect from us)